Biological Materials Storage and Inventory

 Contact: Environmental Health and Safety (EH&S)

-Biological materials are any biologically derived material or, any material which, either by accident or design, contains biological agents including bacteria, viruses, micro-organisms, genetically modified organisms / micro-organisms, toxins of biological origin, or any other biological agents which might pose a risk to human or animal health or the environment.
+Biological materials are any biological or biologically derived material or, any material which, either by accident or design, contains biological agents.
+Examples include bacteria, viruses, micro-organisms, genetically modified organisms / micro-organisms, toxins of biological origin, seeds, fungi, antibodies, and plasmids.

 - Occupational Safety and Health Administration (OSHA) Bloodborne Pathogens Standard (29 CFR 1910, 1030)